Azurebird/s4n-technical-test/README.md

 using the A for advance, L for a left turn and a R for a right turn.

-To execute the program just use `./gradlew run` this will take the default example configuration files found in the `src/main/resources/robot/in` directory and will leave the output result in `src/main/resources/robot/out`, to specify your own input and output directory use `./gradlew run --args="-in {inputDir} -out {outputDir}"`
+To execute the program just use `./gradlew run` this will take the default example configuration files found in the `src/main/resources/robot/in` directory and will leave the output result in `src/main/resources/robot/out` with a default grid size of 10, to specify your own grid size, input and output directory use:

+`./gradlew run --args="-in {inputDir} -out {outputDir} -radius {radius}"`

+Example:

+`./gradlew run --args="-in /tmp1/in -out /tmp/out -radius 20"`

 # Unit Tests
 These can be found at the `src/test` folder.
 You can also execute the unit testing with `./gradlew test` the results